revaturelabs/interviewquestions/Java/Numbers and Strings/String Buffer.md

 - StringBuffer is in `java.lang package`.
 - StringBuffer is mutable strings that are stored in heap memory.
-- StringBuffer is synchronized methods
+- StringBuffer is synchronized methods.
 - StringBuffer is not thread safe, so the performance is less than the string buffer.
 </blockqoute>
 </details>